jtnystrom/Discount/README.md

   Discount is running.

-* If you are running a local standalone Spark (everything in one process) then it is helpful to increase driver memory as much as possible (this can be configured in spark-submit.sh).
+* If you are running a local standalone Spark (everything in one process) then it is helpful to increase driver memory as much as possible (this can be configured in discount.sh).
 Pointing LOCAL_DIR to a fast drive for temporary data storage is also highly recommended.

 * The number of files generated in the output tables will correspond to the number of partitions Spark uses, which you